openstack/keystone/doc/source/configuration.rst

     emailAddress            = keystone@openstack.org

 Then generate a CRS with OpenSSL CLI. **Do not encrypt the generated private key.
-Must use the -nodes option.**
+The -nodes option must be used.**

 For example: